Opportunities for women in oil and gas

 The companies that will succeed in upskilling will be those that fully understand the advantages of having a diverse workforce.
 And have taken steps to ensure they have more diversity across a vast spectrum of offshore roles with room for new talent to grow both vertically and horizontally within their organisation.

-The increase in women studying STEM subjects, like math, science, and engineering, has provided a natural pathway into the oil and gas industry.
+The increase in young women studying STEM subjects, like math, science, and engineering, has provided a natural pathway into the oil and gas industry.

 At present the majority of women in oil and gas companies work on land and a notable lack of women in safety, tech, and management positions when it comes to offshore roles.
 This makes it harder to fill open offshore jobs with women due to their being less support, bed space, and a backup person to help cover shifts.